Methley: Local points of interest

 Each year the village holds a Scarecrow Festival, a competition in which residents take part.

-Methley Cricket Club won the Village Cup national cricket competition at Lord's, in 1998.
+Methley Cricket Club won the Village Cup national competition at Lord's, in 1998.
 Yorkshire and Worcestershire player Matthew Waite, has represented Methley C.C.

 Methley United A.F.C. (formerly Methley United JFC) are the local football club.
-The original village football club, was Methley Perseverance F.C. & Methley Rangers F.C. were also a now defunct village side.
+The original village football club was Methley Perseverance F.C.
+Methley Welfare F.C. and Methley Rangers F.C. are also now defunct village clubs.
 United were formed in 2002 for local juniors to play football in the village and the club in 2021, now have a staggering 29 teams, made up of junior teams (U5s-u18s), alongside a male vets team and ladies team.
 The club are one of the fastest growing football clubs in the country.

 Methley Warriors A.R.L.F.C and Methley Royals R.L.F.C., are the village Rugby League teams.